diffblue/gitlab/doc/development/database/loose_foreign_keys.md

   - `ci_builds`
   - `ci_pipelines`

-When the worker is invoked for the Ci database, the worker loads deleted records only from the `ci_builds` and `ci_pipelines` tables.
+When the worker is invoked for the `ci` database, the worker loads deleted records only from the `ci_builds` and `ci_pipelines` tables.
 During the cleanup process, `DELETE` and `UPDATE` queries mostly run on tables located in the Main database.
 In this example, one `UPDATE` query nullifies the `merge_requests.head_pipeline_id` column.